Devsfy/wiregui/README.md

 ## Features

 - Connect and disconnect from wireguard tunnels
-- List all your saved connections
+- List all your saved tunnels
-- Show date when the connection was last connected
+- Show date when the tunnel was last connected
 - Display current connected tunnel

 ![Wire GUI Picture](https://i.imgur.com/wWxEyJH.png)